A Supposedly Fun Thing I'll Never Do Again: In popular culture

 In his 2011 book That Is All, John Hodgman titles a chapter about taking a cruise "A Totally Fun Thing I Would Do Again as Soon as Possible".
-The name of the 2012 Simpsons episode "A Totally Fun Thing That Bart Will Never Do Again" also references the title essay.
-Tina Fey's 2011 memoir Bossypants includes a chapter on her own cruise experience, titled "My Honeymoon: Or, A Supposedly Fun Thing That I'll Never Do Again Either", in which she jokingly suggests that those who've heard of Wallace's book should consider themselves members of the "cultural elite."
-In Charlie Kaufman's 2020 film I'm Thinking of Ending Things, the character Jake mentions the book, refers to E Unibus Pluram, then recites a portion of the essay from the section "Image-Fiction" verbatim.
+The title of the 2012 Simpsons episode "A Totally Fun Thing That Bart Will Never Do Again" also references the title essay.
+Tina Fey's 2011 memoir Bossypants includes a chapter on her own cruise experience, titled "My Honeymoon: Or, A Supposedly Fun Thing That I'll Never Do Again Either," in which she jokingly suggests that those who've heard of Wallace's book should consider themselves members of the "cultural elite."
+In Charlie Kaufman's 2020 film I'm Thinking of Ending Things, the character Jake mentions the book, refers to "E Unibus Pluram," then recites a portion of the essay from the section "Image-Fiction" verbatim.